Updated: Jan 9

 So what exactly is jaggery?
 You can find it used frequently in Ayurvedic cooking and is the key ingredient to many Ayurvedic herbal formulations like Aristams and Asavas (fermented liquids).

 Aged and properly prepared jaggery cleanses the blood, supports cardiac function, promotes digestive strength, cleanses the bowel and urinary system, relieves excess heat and pacifies fatigue and depletion.
-Not bad for a sugar hey?

 It’s generally an easy to access product but do be warned - there are a lot of over processed, poorly made jaggery out there so make sure you by a whole and natural form.
 You can ask your shop assistant at your local Indian supermarket for guidance.
 Always read the labels to confirm.